-Blueberries are native to North America, but they are now grown commercially in the Americas and Europe (1).
+Blueberries are a very popular, tasty fruit native to North America but grown commercially across the Americas and Europe (1).

 Different kinds of blueberries exist, so their appearance may vary slightly.
 The two most common varieties are highbush and lowbush blueberries.